 Program Assistant, Human Rights and Civil Liberties

 Susan Nahvi advocates on behalf of FCNL in the area of Human Rights and Civil Liberties.
 She concentrates on several issues, including the Muslim travel ban, Islamophobia, and Syrian refugees.
-She writes articles that appear on FCNL’s website, lobbies members of Congress, and supports the work of Legislative Representative Yasmine Taeb.
+She writes articles that appear on FCNL’s website, lobbies members of Congress, and supports the work of Legislative Director Yasmine Taeb.

 A graduate of the Schreyer Honors College at the Pennsylvania State University, Susan wrote her undergraduate thesis on progress achieved for gender equality under the United Nation’s Millennium Development Goals.
 Susan holds bachelor’s degrees in International Politics and French and Francophone Studies.
 As a part of the Paterno Fellows Liberal Arts Honors Program, she studied abroad in France, volunteered as an English as a Second Language tutor, and studied ethics.
 She is also a member of Phi Beta Kappa and Pi Sigma Alpha honors societies.